mas-bandwidth/netcode/STANDARD.md

 2. When a packet arrives that is newer than the most recent sequence number received, the most recent sequence number is updated on the receiver side and the packet is accepted.

-3. If a packet is within the _replay buffer size_, it is accepted only if that sequence number has not already been received, otherwise it is ignored.
+3. If a packet is within _replay buffer size_ of the most recent sequence number, it is accepted only if its sequence number has not already been received, otherwise it is ignored.

 Replay protection is applied to the following packet types on both client and server: